Waboom AI

 Once you have the rhythm, you will start spotting candidates everywhere.
 "I do this every Monday" is a skill.
 "I always tell Claude to skip the introduction" is a skill.
 "Our team has a checklist" is a skill.

-If you want to go deeper, the full Claude Skills 101 course is one hour, free, and covers the four other things this post does not.
+Want to go deeper?
+The full Claude Skills 101 course is one hour, free.
+It covers the four other things this post does not.

 Self-paced